in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 ### Create REST API for retrieving a list of courses

-Web Services, REST and Designing REST API are pretty deep concepts.
+Web Services, REST and Designing REST API, are pretty deep concepts.
 We would recommend to check this out for more - [Designing Great REST API](https://www.youtube.com/watch?v=NzgFdEGI8sI){:target="_blank"}

 We will create
 - A model object  ```Course.java```
 - A Hardcoded Business Service ```CoursesHardcodedService.java```
 - A Resource to expose the REST API ```CourseResource.java```

-We will start with create a model object ```Course.java```.
-Snippet below shows the content of the model class.
-For complete listing, refer ```course/Course.java``` in complete code example at the end of this article.
+We will start with creating a model object ```Course.java```.
+The snippet below shows the content of the model class.
+For the complete listing, refer ```course/Course.java``` in the complete code example at the end of this article.

 ```
 public class Course {